PostHog/posthog.com/contents/newsletter/choosing-technologies.md

 Adopting new technologies is hard and expensive, so "nice to have" is not enough.
 We look for hair-on-fire problems, which typically means one of three things:

-1. **Costs.** For example, our Infrastructure team does a quarterly review of AWS costs, evaluates where spend is going, and identifies areas to improve it.
-When costs rise above standard benchmarks, it is time to look into solutions.
+1. **Costs.** Our infrastructure team does a quarterly review of AWS costs, evaluates where spend is going, and identifies areas to improve it.
+Costs rising above standard benchmarks is a trigger to look for solutions.

-2. **Infrastructure.** For example, reaching scaling limits for our current infrastructure.
-When adding "more boxes" won't fix the issue, it's time to look for another solution.
+2. **Infrastructure.** When we reach scaling limits for our current infrastructure, and adding "more boxes" won't fix the issue, it's time to look for another solution.

-3. **Customers.** For example, customers demand a new feature other companies have like reliable and resumable data exports.
+3. **Customers.** When customers demand a new feature, like reliable and resumable data exports, we need to consider whether we build or buy.

 The goal of technology is to solve this hair-on-fire problem.
 We find potential technologies that do this in one of two ways:

 1. **What are other people using to solve the problem?** Technologies are by definition tools or services other people have used to solve problems.
-For example, part of the reason [we chose ClickHouse](/blog/how-we-turned-clickhouse-into-our-eventmansion) was that Cloudflare used it.
+One reason [we chose ClickHouse](/blog/how-we-turned-clickhouse-into-our-eventmansion), for example, was that Cloudflare used it.

 2. **How have YOU solved this problem in the past?** Pitfalls are often avoidable if you already fell in them once.
 This means we often rely on our teams' experience with a technology to guide our evaluation.

 Realistically, the evaluation process happens at the same time as figuring out the options.
 This is because some options can be written off immediately as they don't fit our requirements.
-For example, when we were looking for [scalable replacements for Postgres](/blog/how-we-turned-clickhouse-into-our-eventmansion) in our early days, we knew we needed it to be open source and self-hostable.
+When we were looking for [scalable replacements for Postgres](/blog/how-we-turned-clickhouse-into-our-eventmansion) in our early days, for example, we knew we needed it to be open source and self-hostable.
 This immediately cut down our list.

 ## Evaluate solutions autonomously